20 Things To Do In Spiti Valley For The Ultimate Experience

 12. Kaza Shopping Spree

-Kaza, the capital of the Spiti Valley, is a hub for shopping and is known for its unique handicrafts and souvenirs.
-Visitors can explore the local markets to find traditional Tibetan items like thangkas, prayer flags, and singing bowls, as well as handmade woolen shawls and sweaters.
+Kaza, the capital of the Spiti Valley, is a shopping hub known for its unique handicrafts and souvenirs.
+Visitors can explore the local markets to find traditional Tibetan items like thangkas, prayer flags, singing bowls, handmade woollen shawls, and sweaters.

-Homestays in Spiti Valley offer a memorable and immersive experience that is ideal for travelers looking for a truly authentic cultural experience.
+Homestays in Spiti Valley offer a memorable and immersive experience ideal for travellers seeking a truly authentic cultural experience.

 14. Fossil Hunting

 Spiti Valley is a treasure trove for fossil enthusiasts as it is home to some of the oldest rock formations on the planet.
-Fossil hunting in Spiti is a unique experience that offers insight into the geological history of the region.
+Fossil hunting in Spiti is a unique experience that offers insight into the region’s geological history.

 Visitors can go on guided tours to search for fossils, with experts providing information on the geological significance of each find.
 Fossil hunting is a thrilling activity that allows visitors to witness firsthand the remnants of prehistoric life.